BananaAcid/adobe2affinity/other tools - going from Win to Linux or Mac.md

 - SiriKali - Supports Fscrypt, Securefs, Ecryptfs, Cryfs, Encfs, Gocryptfs, Sshfs and Cryptomator - https://mhogomchungu.github.io/sirikali/

 ### alternative for own hosting
-- Network Drives - Only remote access: SFTP, FTPS, WebDav
+- Network Drives - Only remote access: SFTP, FTPS, WebDAV
 - Syncthing - Synchronises files to server and/or between users, needs a Syncthing server somwehere (a NAS usually has an app)
+- NextCloud Server (Docker) - Provides Files and more

 ## System Backup / TimeMachine
 Goto is "BorgBackup" like TimeMachine or Windows Backup, https://www.borgbackup.org/ - Server needs to be installed locally or on the network (a NAS usually has an app).